McCauley, Edmonton

-McCauley is a vibrant and ethnically diverse inner city neighbourhood in Edmonton, Alberta undergoing revitalization.
+McCauley is an ethnically diverse inner city neighbourhood in Edmonton, Alberta, Canada.
 It is named for Matthew McCauley, the first mayor of Edmonton, and is located just to the north east of the Downtown core.
-McCauley is famous as the home of dozens of religious buildings concentrated in a small area as well as being a large venue for the 1978 Commonwealth Games.
+McCauley is known as the home of religious buildings in a small area, as well as being a large venue for the 1978 Commonwealth Games.

-The neighbourhood is roughly triangle-shaped, bounded on the north by 111 Avenue/Norwood Boulevard, the west by 101 Street, and the south east by the LRT line and the old Canadian National Railway right of way.
+The neighbourhood is roughly triangle-shaped, bounded on the north by 111 Avenue/Norwood Boulevard, the west by 101 Street, and the south east by the LRT line and the old Canadian National Railway right-of-way.

 Out of 272 Edmonton neighbourhoods evaluated, McCauley is the 11th most walkable with a Walk Score of 79, or "Very Walkable".

-The community is represented by the McCauley Community League, established in 1935, which runs a Community centre located at 95 Street and 108 Avenue.
+The community is represented by the McCauley Community League, established in 1935, which runs a community centre located at 95 Street and 108 Avenue.